HMS Middleton (M34): Operational history

 In 2018 Middleton returned to the UK, subsequently undergoing an upgrade to carry the Oceanographic Reconnaissance Combat Architecture (ORCA) system which assists vessels with a higher level of mine detection at greater stand-off distances.
 In mid-2021, Middleton returned to the Gulf accompanied by HMS Bangor to rejoin the other vessels of 9th Mine Countermeasures Squadron operating out of HMS Jufair.
 Middleton and Bangor were to relieve their sister vessels HMS Brocklesby and HMS Shoreham, which were to return to the UK.
+HMS Middleton ended up being the last British vessel deployed in the Gulf as all other British naval vessels were withdrawn from the Gulf by late 2025.
+HMS Middleton herself was returned to the U.K. in early 2026 on a heavy-lift vessel and while it was initially suggested that she was likely to be laid up in "extended readiness" (or uncrewed reserve), it was later reported that she was preparing for refit as of May 2026.